Cirsium altissimum (Tall Thistle) on 7-25-19, #606-8. This photo is 1 of 3 plants growing in this area. The one in the photo was at least 12′ tall.

 Cirsium altissimum (Tall Thistle) on 7-25-19, #606-13.

-The central leaves begin about 1/3 way up the stem, ummm, more or less.
-Although the central leaves do have teeth, they aren’t really “spiny”.
+Stem leaves begin about 2/3 of the way up the stem, ummm, more or less.
+Although some central leaves may have teeth, they aren’t really “spiny”.
+The margins of the leaves are slightly wavy, spineless, and taper to a single short spine…

 Arilus cristatus (Wheel Bug), 7-25-19

-This is probably why a Wheel Bug (Arilus cristatus) was lurking around on the top of a bud.
+This Wheel Bug (Arilus cristatus) was lurking around on the top of a bud.
 We were eyeball to eyeball and it didn’t seem too thrilled I was there taking photos.
+Assassin bugs are great opportunists.

 USEFUL INFORMATION: